|

 So why do religious institutions deserve tax exempt status?

+The government should not obstruct the free practice of religion.
+Either in the form of an oppressive regulation, or in the case of an oppressive tax.
+Homeslice, do you even first amendment?
 And religious institutions shouldn't try to force their morals on an entire nation cheif.
 Not every one in this nation is Christian.
 Not everyone in this nation is Muslim.
 Not everyone in this nation is Jewish.
 Not everyone in this nation is [add whatever other religion you ouwld like to here].

 Just as you say the government should not obstruct free practice of religion, religion should not obstruct the way others live their lives.
 Take it as it's meant to be a personal journey of faith with your community and not a personal crusade to change the way other people live their lives.